haifengl/bigdata/README.md

 The basic unit of sharding is called a Region in HBase.
 A region is a contiguous and sorted range of rows of a table stored together on disk.
 Initially, there is only one region for a table.
-However, when regions become two large, a region is split into two at the middle key (recall that rows are lexicographically sorted by row keys).
+However, when regions become too large, a region is split into two at the middle key (recall that rows are lexicographically sorted by row keys).
 Regions are served by RegionServer.
 Each RegionServer is responsible a set of regions but one region can be served only by one RegionServer.